 Purpose is something humans conceive because we recognize function in the natural world.
 While we often conflate the two, function is not purpose.
 Purpose is a narrative we create to give a sense of meaning and direction to existence.
 But the history of life is not a procession of purposive events.
 Life is the result of billions of years of matter-energy interacting with itself.
 Amidst this process, it’s seemingly improbable, but probably inevitable that eventually the life cycle of solar systems in the universe would happen upon the right combination of planetary elements and solar energy as is necessary for carbon-based biological evolution to begin, which then relies largely upon random mutation and genetic drift.
 Life, in other words, is contingent.

 The contingency of life, however, is not cause to abandon all ambition, recluse from society, or resign to nihilism.
 While we are contingent beings, we are also teleological beings.
 In perceiving the natural function of phenomena out in the world, we use, among other Aristotelian causes, the idea of telos to explain and understand said natural phenomena.
 But function is not purpose.
-Natural function exists objectively, but purpose is an invention of complex consciousness.
+Natural function exists objectively, but purpose is an object of consciousness.
 We use the idea of purpose to organize our perceptions of chaotic and contingent reality into a coherent, knowable, orderly, and comfortable narrative.
 We project the idea of purpose onto the world to constitute and substantiate the grand mythology that the universe has order and direction, and that so too, therefore, does human life.

 As part of our natural existential self-interrogation, we attempt to explain our own existence in terms of purpose.
 Believing that we have purpose in life is a rather reliable way to make life feel meaningful and worth living, after all.
 Though rarely do we value the same purposes.
 Teleology is pervasively diverse.
 Only the idea of purpose itself is universal to humanity.
 In such diversity of purposes, we should be content to see that our universal purpose, if we are to approach the limit of objectivity, is just to be the kinds of creatures who are concerned with the purpose of our existence at all.
 Other animals need no sense of purpose.
 The desire to have purpose in life is uniquely human.
 In explaining human existence in terms of purpose, we should limit ourselves to the generality that the purpose of being human simply is to be teleological beings.